snusnumrick/karate/README.md

     - Class-based messaging system for program announcements.
     - Bulk messaging capabilities for class and program communications.
     - Receive real-time updates for new messages and conversation changes.
+    - **Push Notifications:** Browser-based push notifications for new messages from families.
 - **Discount Code Management:**
         - Create and manage discount codes with flexible rules (`/admin/discount-codes`).
         - Support for fixed amount and percentage discounts.